Exercises 7 Jul 2021 9 min read

 Like with most exercises, if your form starts to suffer, it's likely that your muscles are tired.
 Poor form will inevitably lead to injury.
 If criss cross isn’t working for you then you should consult with an exercise specialist such as a Clinical Pilates Instructor for individual, tailored advice.

-Why do a Criss Cross?
+Why Do A Criss Cross?

 In summary, the criss cross exercise is a great way to strengthen all abdominal and core muscles and work on those obliques which in turn assists with posture and the ability to flex and rotate the torso,